Last updated March 27th, 2023.

 Don’t make the error of writing silver off as gold’s “cheaper cousin”.
 Silver has tons of practical uses and is less correlated with stocks as well.

 Several thousand dollars’ worth of physical silver is much heavier and harder to store than gold.
-It also has superior upside potential though, and is arguably one of the most useful previous metals when it comes to industrial use.
+However, it also has superior upside potential and is arguably one of the most useful precious metals when it comes to industrial use.

 Cell phones, solar panels, automobiles, and many other necessities for modern living use silver in their manufacturing process.
 Greater amounts of silver are required as earth’s middle class population continues to surge.

 Silver has tracked gold pretty closely over the long-term.
-Right now though, the gold-to-silver price ratio is at around 82:1.
+Right now, the gold-to-silver price ratio is at around 82:1.
 That’s the highest since the late-1980s, which ranks silver among the most attractively valued precious metal you can buy.

 Like silver, gold, and other types of precious metals, rare earth elements are less correlated with other assets.

 Rare elements aren’t conventional metals and are actually a misnomer in that most aren’t even exactly “rare”.
-With that said, a major difference is that they are even more crucial to industry compared to the most valuable metals including gold and silver.
+Yet a major difference is that they are even more crucial to industry compared to more expensive metals such as gold and silver.

 Plenty of people are buying silver bars, gold jewelry, and even platinum.
 But few of them consider owning rare earth elements instead.